How To Make Potting Soil At Home in India?

 Vegetable, Fruit & Flower plant will require more nutrition during their active growing season.

 Cow dung and Vermicompost (made from worms) are the most famous one.
+You can even learn to make compost from kitchen waste at home with this guide.

 Good Quality Vermicompost You Can Try: